MindFusionComponents/JSChart/README.md

 ### Licensing

-The end-user license agreement for JS Scheduler is [here.](https://mindfusion.eu/eula.html)
+The end-user license agreement for JS Chart is [here.](https://mindfusion.eu/eula.html)